 This is CYOA of a 16 year old boy forced into overseeing his 8 year old sister's sleepover party.
 A little sister who has been empowered by their witch of a mother to help her brother learn a lesson, by joining the party with the rest of the girls.

-Though a series of pre-planned activities the MC must try and maintain his maturity and his masculinity while keeping his sister and the rest of the girls happy.
+Through a series of pre-planned activities, the MC must try and maintain his maturity and his masculinity while keeping his sister and the rest of the girls happy.
 Or just give in and have some fun.

 Lots of traits which cause both minor and major variations to scenes

-Lots of description of the MC at different stages of the regression
+Lots of descriptions of the MC at different stages of the regression

 More regression (current target is down to age 5 both mentally and physically)

 More endings (and some bad ends)

 Feedback is heavily encouraged.
 Both in terms of bugs and typos and in suggestions/ideas.
 Both by DM and in the discussion thread.
 I'd love to hear what you all think.